 When I tried this, the male nurse ordered me to swallow and when I didn’t he became very agitated and I ran away (I immediately realized that I had nowhere to run in a locked ward).
 He kept yelling at me to swallow and when I got to the end of the locked hall I swallowed.
 He was enraged and when I stopped running he caught up to me.
 He held on to my head by a fistful of my hair and held my left arm with his other fist.
 He breathed threats of giving me a double shot of Thorazine.
 He put me in solitary and came in later with two other men, gave me a shot and left me there until the next morning.

 Thorazine, a tranquilizer, did not help me think better (which is what I thought the goal of treatment was).
 It did make me more docile and easier to be managed by the hospital staff.
 For this reason I called it a “warehouse drug.”
 It seemed there wasn’t enough money to help us, the patients.
 Only enough to keep us alive and drug us so as not to cause any additional work for the staff.
 I later found out the hospital was getting $100,000 a year to warehouse me.
-If I would have known that I would have offered to take the money, leave, and not bother them anymore.
+If I would have known that I would have offered to take the money and leave.